exapde/Exasim/README.md

 Exasim is available in Julia, Python, and Matlab.

+# Parametrized PDE models

+Exasim can solve a wide variety of parametrized partial differential equations.

 # Applications

 Exasim provides many examples that illustrate how to build executable applications for solving a wide variety of PDEs including Poisson equation, wave equation, heat equation, advection, convection-diffusion, elasticity, Euler equations, Navier-Stokes equations, and magnetohydrodynamics equations.
 To try out any of the provided examples, please go to any folder under Exasim/Applications and run pdeapp.jl in Julia REPL session, pdeapp.py in Python REPL session, or pdeapp.m in Matlab Command Window.